 The catch per unit of effort of Dolly Varden in minnow traps at Upper Competition Creek was five fish in 2000 and three fish in 2002.
-Catches of these fish coincided with the two years that had the highest periphyton concentrations (Figure 3).
-No fish were caught at the site from 2014 to 2019, which suggests that water quality has degraded to the point that fish are avoiding this stream reach.
+These catches coincided with the two years that had the highest periphyton concentrations (Figure 3).
+No fish were caught at the site from 2014 to 2021, which suggests that water quality has degraded to the point that fish are avoiding this stream reach.
 Upper Competition Creek appears to have changed over the time frame of our sampling effort with every indication that basic biological productivity has decreased.